Keeper-of-the-Keys/ansible-collection-servers/roles/provisioning_and_maintenance/README.md

     # SSH settings, if SSH keys were deployed successfully SSHd will be configured to disallow password authentication.
     ssh_keys_only: yes

+If a host is a proxmox guest (vm/ct) then it can be snapshotted automatically before the update with the following vars set:

+    # Stricly host settings (one or both of these is needed):
+    pve_vmid:
+    pve_vm_name:

+    # These can be per host or group either is logical
+    # The API token needs the following permissions: VM.Audit VM.Snapshot

+    pve_api_host:
+    pve_api_token_id:
+    pve_api_token_secret:

+    # Only mandatory if different from default:
+    pve_api_user: 'root@pam'
+    pve_snapshot_retention: 2

 Dependencies
 ------------